saashqdev/intake/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the same license as the project.

-## Thank you for helping make dFlow better! 🚀
+## Thank you for helping make inTake better! 🚀